PranayKr/Deep_Reinforcement_Learning_Projects/README.md

   2) Please change the name of the (*.pth) file where the model weights are getting saved during training to avoid overwriting of already existing pre-trained model weights existing currently with the same filename

-  1) Vanilla Deep Q-net algorithm Training / Testing Details (Files Used) :
+  a) Vanilla Deep Q-net algorithm Training / Testing Details (Files Used) :

         For Training : Open either of the below mentioned Jupyter Notebook and execute all the cells